yayra/Business-Analytics/A-B_Testing/README.md

 <p>Where:</p>
 <div style="line-height: 1.2; margin-bottom: 15px;">
-    𝑎 = count of orders in the treatment group before treatment;<br>
+    𝑎 = count of distinct customers in the treatment group who made purchases before the treatment period;<br>
-    A = count of orders in the treatment group after treatment;<br>
+    A = count of distinct customers in the treatment group who made purchases after the treatment period;<br>
-    𝑏 = count of orders in the control group before treatment;<br>
+    𝑏 = count of distinct customers in the control group who made purchases before the treatment period;<br>
-    𝐵 = count of orders in the control group after treatment.
+    𝐵 = count of distinct customers in the control group who made purchases after the treatment period.
 </div>

 <p><b>Note</b>: This analysis focuses on the application of the DiD methodology in A/B testing within the scenario of a limited budget, which the Marketing Department was able to secure for executing the test, not exceeding 1,000 USD (12 million UZS).</p>

 ## About the Dataset

-The dataset used for this project consists of two files: *orders.csv* and *coupons.csv*.
+The dataset used for this project consists of two files: *order_master_did.csv* and *coupon_target_table.csv*.
 Below is the metadata for each dataset:

 #### **Coupons Dataset**